-In March of 2012 EOTRR attended a conference in Albuquerque for all the licensed equine rescues in New Mexico.Also attending were representatives from the New Mexico Livestock Board and Animal Protection of New Mexico.At this conference the New Mexico Rescue Alliance was formed to work together with the NMLB to ensure a safe place for all surrendered and seized Equines to go.
+In March of 2012 EOTRR attended a conference in Albuquerque for all the licensed equine rescues in New Mexico.Also attending were representatives from the New Mexico Livestock Board and Animal Protection of New Mexico.At this conference the New Mexico Rescue Alliance was formed to work together to ensure a place for at risk horses to go.

 Please Help Us Help Them!

 non-profit horse rescue and sanctuary, thanks the ASPCA for their $ 2500.00 grant to help offset the rising cost of hay in the southwest “No matter where you sit on the subject of climate change,